brumar/onionizer/README.md

 The proximity of the middleware signature with the wrapped function signature makes it easier to read and write and value the fact that onionizer is a composition tool that cares about the domain model of the wrapped function (cf next section)

-### Middlewares with state
+### Middleware with state

-Middlewares can be instances of classes that implement the `__call__` method, which is a practical way to store some state between calls.
+Middleware can be instances of classes that implement the `__call__` method, which is a practical way to store some state between calls.

 ```python
 import onionizer